golang/website/content/static/doc/mod.md

-When using modules, the `go` command typically satisfies dependencies by downloading modules from their sources into the module cache, then loading packages from those downloaded copies. *Vendoring* may be used to allow interoperation with older versions of Go, or to ensure that all files used for a build are stored in a single file tree.
+When using modules, the `go` command typically satisfies dependencies by downloading modules from their sources into the module cache, then loading packages from those downloaded copies. <dfn>Vendoring</dfn> may be used to allow interoperation with older versions of Go, or to ensure that all files used for a build are stored in a single file tree.